 In addition, literary evidence from Greek Historian Plutarch (46-120 A.D.) gave some hints that contact and trade had been established with these people.

-Several centuries past before the Guanches were rediscovered.
+Several centuries passed before the Guanches were rediscovered.
 In 1150 AD, the Arab geographer Muhammad al-Idrisi wrote the first official account of the population of the Canary Islands.
-His account were recorded in the book called Nuzhatul.
-It was initially written for King Roger II of Sicily, and contained brief descriptions of accounts made by sailors and traders of the time.
+His account was recorded in the book called Nuzhatul.
+It was initially written for King Roger II of Sicily and contained brief descriptions of accounts made by sailors and traders of the time.

 The geographer detailed the journey of the Mugharrarin, a family of Andalusian sailors from present-day Portugal.
 He wrote that these seafarers visited the island chain and came across “a village whose inhabitants were often fair hair with long and flaxen hair and the women of a rare beauty.”